kendrickassignment/cae-animals/PRODUCT_DOCS.md

 - Multi-file merge: combine up to 10 PDFs into a single analysis (catches contradictions across documents)
 - Deterministic scoring that the AI cannot override
 - Indonesia-specific compliance assessment with regulatory context
-- Support for multiple LLM providers (Gemini, Groq, Mistral, OpenAI) â€” switchable per request
+- Support for multiple LLM providers (Gemini, Groq, Mistral, OpenAI) — switchable per request
 - Stateless Bring Your Own Key (BYOK) for users who want to use their own API quota
 - Automatic data lifecycle management (source PDFs deleted after analysis, results expire after 90 days)
 - Partial failure handling when some files in a batch can't be processed